Sharabha: In Buddhist scriptures

 In the Jataka tales of the Buddha's previous lives, there is narration related to his birth as Bodhisattva in a forest as a Sharabha, the eight-legged deer.
-This story is of one compassion of the deer shown towards the King who wanted to hunt the deer.
-The King, while trying to hunt the deer, fell into a precipice with his horse.
-The deer instead of abandoning the king to his fate rescued him.
-The King was deeply touched by the compassion shown by the deer and thereafter promulgated a decry stating that hunting was an illegal activity in his country.
+A king, while trying to hunt the deer, fell into a precipice with his horse.
+The deer, instead of abandoning the king to his fate, rescued him.
+The king was deeply touched by the compassionate gesture and banned hunting in his country.

 In Tibetan Buddhism, sharabha is represented as a beast with a goat's head and horns, a lion's mane and horse's body and legs.
 It symbolizes determination, strength and speed.
 Sometimes, it is represented additionally with horns of an antelope and claws of an eagle.
 Sometimes, the goat head is replaced by a lion's, horse's feet by a lion's and horns can be of a ram.
 A common feature of all representations is the horse's body.
 It is often depicted as mounts of young Devas or dwarfs in a Torana – a six-level archway behind an enlightenment throne of a Buddha or Bodhisattva.
 Together with the devas, they symbolize the perfection of effort (virya).

 As emblem

-The Government of Karnataka, the University of Mysore and the Karnataka Soaps and Detergents Limited (KSDL-an industrial unit owned by the Government of Karnataka) have adopted Sharabha, with modifications and also appropriate justifications, as flankers of their emblazoned emblem, the Gandaberunda.
+The Government of Karnataka, the University of Mysore and the Karnataka Soaps and Detergents Limited have adopted Sharabha, with modifications in their emblem.

 In Karnataka Soaps and Detergents Limited logo, Sharabha is depicted in the form of a body of a lion with the head of an elephant to represent the virtues of wisdom, courage and strength.